 Credit: @ilmakerspaces / instagram

-The Creatbot D600 and D600 Pro are large-scale FDM 3D printers that can print layers at 50 microns.
+The Creatbot D600 and D600 Pro / Pro 2 are large-scale FDM 3D printers that can print layers at 50 microns.
 This way you can produce parts with smooth exterior surfaces.
-They can print as fast as 120mm/s, delivering large-volume prototypes with a quick turnaround.
+They can print as fast as 120mm/s (and even 150 mm/s in the case of Pro 2), delivering large-volume prototypes with a quick turnaround.
 The power-off recovery system automatically memorizes the nozzle position while saving the print data, giving you the possibility to restart a print job from where it left off.
 The filament run-out detection alerts you when the filament is about to finish, preventing printing failures.
 The glass bed surface provides good adhesion for most materials.
-The BuildTak surface reduces the risk of cracking when removing the print.
+The BuildTak surface reduces the risk of cracking when removing the print, while the Pro 2 version features a removable magnetic platform with the PEI sheet + PEI coating, making for the best results possible.
 D600 Pro’s auto-leveling function makes for greater printing accuracy.

 The Creatbot D600 and D600 Pro come stock with two height-adjustable-nozzles of 0.4 mm in diameter.
 They also support a wide selection of replacements ranging from 0.3 to 1.0mm.